softogen/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example, bad

-    class X3 {     // bad: the constructor leaves a non-valid object behind FILE* f;   // call is_valid() before any other function bool valid;
+    class X3 final { // bad: the constructor leaves a non-valid object behind FILE* f;     // call is_valid() before any other function bool valid;
         // ...
     public: